-ENCCS is supporting the development of key scientific HPC software in Sweden and providing consultancy and training to adapt the software to forthcoming (pre-)exascale EuroHPC systems.
+ENCCS is supporting the development of key scientific HPC software in Sweden and providing consultancy and training to adapt the software to forthcoming (pre) exascale EuroHPC systems.
 On this page you can find more information on the core software packages we are supporting – ranging from molecular dynamics and electronic structure to climate modeling and computational fluid dynamics codes.
+ENCCS is also engaged in several machine-learning projects, including with industrial and public-sector partners.

 GROMACS is a versatile package to perform molecular dynamics, i.e. simulate the Newtonian equations of motion for systems with hundreds to millions of particles.
 It is primarily designed for biochemical molecules like proteins, lipids and nucleic acids that have a lot of complicated bonded interactions, but since GROMACS is extremely fast at calculating the nonbonded interactions (that usually dominate simulations) many groups are also using it for research on non-biological systems, e.g. polymers.